Amsterdam police say 5 hospitalized and 62 detained after attacks on Israeli soccer fans

-AMSTERDAM (AP) — Amsterdam police said Friday that five people were hospitalized and 62 arrested after authorities said antisemitic rioters attacked Israeli supporters following a soccer match.
+AMSTERDAM (AP) — Amsterdam police said Friday that five people were hospitalized and 62 arrested after what authorities described as systematic violence by antisemitic rioters targeting Israeli fans following a soccer match.

+The Dutch and Israeli leaders denounced the violence, and condemnation poured in from Jewish groups.
+Israel's foreign minister left on an urgent diplomatic trip to the Netherlands.
+Security concerns have shrouded matches with Israeli teams in multiple countries over the past year because of global tensions linked to the wars in the Middle East.

-The police said in a post on X that they have started a major investigation into multiple violent incidents.
-The post did not provide further details about those injured or detained in Thursday night’s violence.
+The Amsterdam police said in a post on X that they have started a major investigation into multiple violent incidents.
+The post did not provide further details about those injured or detained in Thursday night's violence following the Europa League match between Ajax and Maccabi Tel Aviv.

+Authorities said extra police would patrol Amsterdam in coming days, and security will be beefed up at Jewish institutions in the city that has a large Jewish community and was home to Jewish World War II diarist Anne Frank and her family as they hid from Nazi occupiers.

 “In several places in the city, supporters were attacked.
 The police had to intervene several times, protect Israeli supporters and escort them to hotels.
 Despite the massive police presence in the city, Israeli supporters have been injured,” the Amsterdam statement said.

 “This outburst of violence toward Israeli supporters is unacceptable and cannot be defended in any way.
-There is no excuse for the antisemitic behavior exhibited last night by rioters who actively sought out Israeli supporters to attack and assault them,” it added.
+There is no excuse for the antisemitic behavior exhibited last night,” it added.

-Authorities said extra police would patrol the city in coming days and security will be beefed up at Jewish institutions in the city that has a large Jewish community and was home to Jewish World War II diarist Anne Frank and her family as they hid from Nazi occupiers.

 The violence erupted despite a ban on a pro-Palestinian demonstration near the soccer stadium imposed by Amsterdam Mayor Femke Halsema, who had feared that clashes would break out between protesters and supporters of the Israeli soccer club.